-2.3 Business mass market consumption forecasting
+2.4 Business mass market consumption forecasting

-BMM consumption contains aggregate consumption data for the non-residential sector that covers a broad range of activities which is not covered by the LIL or Hydrogen sector forecasts.
-Given the much higher number of customers in this segment, a more statistical forecasting method is applied that accommodates time-series methods capturing the more predictable patterns in recent usage (such as seasonality, cycles and trend) along with causal factors that encapsulate the long-term structural changes13 under the various forecast scenarios.
+BMM consumption contains aggregate consumption data for the non-residential sector that covers a broad range of activities which is not covered by the LIL, Hydrogen or LNG sector forecasts.
+Given the much higher number of customers in this segment, the forecasting approach combines a statistical method - which employs time-series methods capturing the more predictable patterns in recent usage (such as seasonality and trend) - with a structural approach that incorporates long-term causal factors14 under the various forecast scenarios.
 Broadly, the forecast for BMM consumption can be written as: